-Figure 4.1.3-5: A system boundary of plastic material production stage

 Especially, globally regional dependency of electricity and fuel in the material production process, and usage ratio of recycled and bio-derived material greatly affect on PCF.

 Burdens related to recycled material to raw material should be evaluated as Material Modular Burdens and Benefits method.